-However, creditors cannot pursue collections on debts, from a spouse, in instances where the debt is in the name of the person filing for bankruptcy.
+However, creditors cannot pursue collections on debts from a spouse when the debt is in the name of the person filing for bankruptcy.

-If you live in a community property State such as Arizona or Texas, creditors can still go after your spouse separate property to settle part of the debts after bankruptcy.
+If you live in a community property state such as Arizona or Texas, creditors can still go after your spouse’s separate property to settle part of the debts after bankruptcy.
 The law, in this case, assumes that all property acquired during marriage is community property.

-Filling for bankruptcy as couples is very much possible.
+Filing for bankruptcy as couples is very much possible.
 In this case, both spouses file a joint petition, and a bankruptcy file is opened in the names of both parties.
 Married couples can file a joint petition as a way of keeping costs down.
-Bankruptcy attorney fees will be much lower for a joint filling as opposed to each partner filling separately.
+Bankruptcy attorney fees will be much lower for a joint filing as opposed to each partner fing separately.

-A joint filling also tends to be more efficient as it allows married couples to complete just one petition.
-Both spouses also get to attend hearings together and get the opportunity to discharge all their debts on a single filling.
+A joint filing also tends to be more efficient as it allows married couples to complete just one petition.
+Both spouses also get to attend hearings together and get the opportunity to discharge all their debts on a single filing.

-One of the major drawbacks of joint filings has to do with the fact that some State laws limit the amount of property that such couples get to protect.
+One of the major drawbacks of joint filings has to do with the fact that some state laws limit the amount of property that couples get to protect.
 Joint filings are also not ideal in instances where one spouse owns a lot of non-exempt property.

 Filing for bankruptcy as married couples will always come down to the amount of property jointly owned.
 It also depends on the exemptions that the couples stand to enjoy.